slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"80% of what people call agency is trying the «dumb» solution and iterating from that.
 You can just do dumb things."
 -- x@farawaylaughtr*

+> *"There was a gun to my head.
+The gun was, I didn’t want to be in an assisted living home, watching TV all day, waiting to die.
+Every day I wake up with that gun to my head.
+Every day I live."
+-- x@jonmorrow*

 ### On discipline

 > *"The distance between dreams and reality is called discipline."
 -- Paulo Coelho [1947]*

+Everyone is motivated until the 4AM alarm, then it’s discipline.
 Consistency is boring to watch.
 But impossible to compete with.

+Often our productivity struggles are caused not by a lack of efficiency, but a lack of motivation.
+Most people keep telling themselves old stories that aren’t serving them.
+Lazyness is resting before getting tired.

 > *"Gold, when beaten, shines." (...)
 "If there’s no wind, row." (...)